simonsobs/sodetlib/docs/operations/iv.rst

  - The detectors start off properly overbiased.

  - Each step allows detectors to settle for a good measurement.
-The default runs in high-curren-mode to avoid the bias-line filter, with wait-times of 0.1 sec to achieve this.
+The default runs in high-current-mode to avoid the bias-line filter, with wait-times of 0.1 sec to achieve this.

  - Steps in bias voltage are small enough to avoid tracking phase-skips.
 Large